yuki-961004/binaryRL/README.md

 # Classic Models

 ## 1. TD Model ($\eta$, $\tau$)
-> *"The TD model is a standard temporal difference learning model (Barto, 1995; Sutton, 1988; Sutton and Barto, 1998)."*
+> "The TD model is a standard temporal difference learning model (Barto, 1995; Sutton, 1988; Sutton and Barto, 1998)."
 ## 2. Risk-Sensitive TD Model ($\eta_{-}$, $\eta_{+}$, $\tau$)
-> "*In the risk-sensitive TD (RSTD) model, positive and negative prediction errors have asymmetric effects on learning (Mihatsch and Neuneier, 2002).*"
+> "In the risk-sensitive TD (RSTD) model, positive and negative prediction errors have asymmetric effects on learning (Mihatsch and Neuneier, 2002)."
 ## 3. Utility Model ($\eta$, $\beta$, $\tau$)
-> *"The utility model is a TD learning model that incorporates nonlinear subjective utilities (Bernoulli, 1954)"*
+> "The utility model is a TD learning model that incorporates nonlinear subjective utilities (Bernoulli, 1954)"

 <p align="center">